bloominstituteoftechnology/Computer-Architecture-C/ls8/README.md

 ## Step 0: IMPORTANT: inventory what is here!

 * Make a list of files here.
+cpu.c
+- appears to process the data from the example files.
+Print8.ls is currently hardcoded in. cpu.h
+- the cpu struct and operations functions ls8.c
+- initializes cpu?
+asm files
+- appear to be compiler for ls8 code example programs
+- executable ls8 programs to peform tasks

 * Write a short 3-10-word description of what each file does.
 * Note what has been implemented, and what hasn't.
 * Read this whole file.